Banana Bran Muffins are soft and moist and they’re full of flavor making them the perfect breakfast or afternoon snack!

-Served warm with a bit of butter and a little drizzle of honey, these are going to be the breakfast your family requests over and over again!
+Served warm with a bit of honey butter, these are going to be the breakfast your family requests over and over again!

-I am so excited to have partnered with Alberta Wheat to bring you this belly warming raisin bran muffin recipe.
+I am so excited to have partnered with Alberta Wheat to bring you this belly-warming banana bran muffin recipe.

-These easy banana bran muffins are the perfect way to enjoy ripe bananas along with the goodness of whole wheat and bran!
+When we think ripe bananas, we often turn to our favorite Easy Banana Bread Recipe but of course there are so many other great uses!
+These easy banana bran muffins are the perfect way to combine ripe bananas along with the goodness of whole wheat and bran!

 Bananas not only add sweetness, but they add enough moisture so the butter in this recipe is kept to a minimum.

-These bran muffins are pretty fail-proof and turn out perfectly fluffy every time!
+To make moist muffins I add in mashed bananas.
+These banana bran muffins are pretty fail-proof and turn out perfectly fluffy every time!
 A couple of easy tips to keep in mind:

 - Ensure all of your ingredients are at room temperature before beginning.